Lowestoft (UK Parliament constituency): 1950–1983

-At the 1950 general election, Halesworth was once more placed in the revised Lowestoft County Constituency, but it otherwise underwent only minor changes to reflect local government reorganisation.
+At the 1950 general election, Halesworth was once more placed in the revised Lowestoft County Constituency, but it otherwise underwent only minor changes to reflect local government rationalisations.
 The boundaries were not altered in the boundary review implemented in 1974.

 The constituency was revised in 1983 and renamed Waveney, as its new boundaries were now identical with those of the local government district of that name.
 The new constituency was very similar to the old Lowestoft one except a small area in the north, including Bradwell (comprising about 10,000 voters), which had been transferred from Suffolk to Norfolk as a result of the Local Government Act 1972, and was now transferred to the county constituency of Great Yarmouth.

-Boundary Changes 2024
+Current

-Under the Boundary Commissions proposals to take place before the next United Kingdom General Election in 2024, it is proposed to abolish the current Waveney constituency, In favour of a new Lowestoft constituency.
-The proposals would see Lowestoft, Somerleyton and Beccles in the new constituency, whereas Bungay and The Saints would be transferred to the proposed Waveney Valley.
+The re-established constituency, which came into effect for the 2024 general election, is composed of the following wards of the District of East Suffolk (as they existed on 1 December 2020):